How to Save Money on a College Education

 Test Out of College Courses

 If you're a great student, you can reduce tuition fees by taking Advanced Placement (AP) courses, which allow some students to take college-level courses in high school for university credit.
-Do well in the course and you can skip the college class altogether.
+Do well on the AP test at the end of the course and you can skip the college class altogether but still get credit.

 Also, check out College Level Education Placement (CLEP) program.
 CLEP allows you to test out of as many courses as you can in high school.

-Paying for College Part II: When You Have 1 - 3 Years to Prepare
+Paying for College When You Have 1–3 Years to Prepare

 What's your best hack for a college education at a reasonable price?